Glossary of glasses parts, terms & phrases

 Wire core

-A a thin section of reinforcing metal which has been forcefully injected into an acetate temple via heat and pressure.
+A a thin section of reinforcing metal which is forcefully injected into an acetate temple via heat and pressure.

-The core’s purpose is to prevent warping of the temple over time as it’s less malleable than the acetate that surrounds it.
+The core’s purpose is to preserve curvature and adjustments as it’s less malleable than the acetate that surrounds it.

 See also: Frame heating | Temple | Tip | Blade temple | Curl sides | Drop end | Hockey end | Paddle temple